-LoRaWAN network has been suggested in \cite{Kombo2021} to manage groundwater resources by providing real-time information on groundwater levels.
-Supported by its low cost and low power consumption LoRa-based groundwater management system was revealed as the most suitable technology to deploy in regions under development.
-The usability of LoRa technology to monitor underground activities was provided in \cite{DiRenzone2021}, such as the study focused on discussing the ability of both the LoRa physical layer and LoRaWAN to communicate data from underground sources to the aboveground base station.
-The analyses were performed considering three different soils (gravel, sand, and clay) under 50 cm depth acquiring SNR and RSSI value to evaluate the transmission's performance.
-LoRa Through-wall Sensing also explored in \cite{Zhang2020} aim discovering new sensing opportunities using LoRa transceivers.
-Recently proposed in the military context, LoRa helped in building IoT applications responsible for decision-making through collecting data from the battlefield \cite{DBLP:journals/corr/abs-2108-02281}.
-LoRa communication role in this application provides resilience and survivability for the military network, benefiting from preinstalled IoT devices and their capacities.
+The LoRaWAN network was suggested in \cite{Kombo2021} to manage groundwater resources by providing real-time information on groundwater levels.
+Supported by its low cost and low power consumption, the LoRa-based groundwater management system was revealed as the most suitable technology to deploy in developing regions.
+The usability of the LoRa technology to monitor underground activities was assessed in \cite{DiRenzone2021}.
+The study focused on discussing the ability of the LoRa PHY layer and LoRaWAN to communicate data from underground sources to the aboveground base station.
+The analyses were performed considering three soils (gravel, sand, and clay) at 50~cm depth, acquiring SNR and RSSI values to evaluate the TX performance.
+In addition, LoRa through-wall sensing was explored in \cite{Zhang2020} to discover new sensing opportunities using LoRa transceivers.
+Recently, in the military context, LoRa build IoT applications for decision-making by collecting data from the battlefield \cite{DBLP:journals/corr/abs-2108-02281}.
+The role of LoRa communication in this application provides resilience and survivability for the military network, benefiting from preinstalled IoT devices and their capacities.